michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/sample-menu.md

 * Participants will have one or more of the following options:&nbsp;
   * Waffles, sausage, English muffins, eggs, cheese, biscuits and gravy, ham

-  * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee and juice&nbsp;
+  * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee, and juice&nbsp;

-  * Please note: Only cereal and toast available on the last morning&nbsp;
+  * Please note: We will put out all leftover breakfast items on Friday morning and cereal and toast will be available

 **LUNCH&nbsp;**

 Lunches are picnic style and at the work sites.
 There will be: Sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable, and a treat like a granola bar or cookie.
-Peanut butter and jelly sandwiches will be available each day too.&nbsp;
+Peanut butter and jelly will be available each day.&nbsp;

-Beverages on the work site: Each participant should have a reusable water bottle for water&nbsp;
+Beverages on the work site:

+* Participants will need to fill their water bottles that they brought with them before they leave the lodging facility each day
+* Each crew will bring a full 5-gallon water container with them to the project site to refill their own bottles

 **DINNER&nbsp;**

-**Sunday**\: Pizza OR meal provided by local community&nbsp;
+**Sunday**\: Pizza&nbsp;

 **Monday**\: Meat and vegetable lasagna, side vegetable, dinner rolls, and ice cream cups&nbsp;